Updated: Jan 18

 Decide what policies can and should be flexible and which (like sexual harassment or hiring discrimination) you wish to enforce.
 Be transparent about why it is a company value with all employees and acknowledge that you are applying it regardless of personal beliefs.

 It's not an easy answer, and the choices are not always obvious.
 I think it comes down to choosing with intentionality and being able to elicit feedback as you go.
 If we can call one another "in" to the conversation, instead of calling each other "out," we can discuss these opposing values with candor and compassion.
+This requires us to create a space safe for people to question and answer, so if that sounds interesting, read this article on creating psychological safety.

 As always, we strive to co-construct ideas and solutions together.
 While dialogue, alternative perspectives, and questions are encouraged, please note that extreme comments will be deleted as they do not foster collaborative communication.
 Instead, I would encourage you to message me directly through our website -- I am more than happy to continue conversations in person or over a phone call.